Who we are

 That’s Life art makers create beautiful work that contributes to the cultural and artistic life of their community.

-Its been a busy year so far for the That's Life team, with a full programme of events and workshops
+It promises to be another busy year for the That's Life team, with a full programme of events and workshops

 The That's Life team with our creative counterparts from Helium Arts

 from L to R: Imelda Reynolds, Orla Kelly, Andrew Madec, Joanne William, and Peter Casby